sameershivpure/Machine-Learning/README.md

-Implementation of various Machine Learning algorithms in Matlab
+Implementation of various Machine Learning algorithms in Matlab and Python.